 Ithaca became home and eventually the headquarters for Park Communications.
 Dorothy Park said she and Roy planned to live in Ithaca only for a few years with the notion they would eventually move back to North Carolina.
 Their fondness of Ithaca quickly grew, and it became their permanent home.

 Premium-priced Duncan Hines Cake Mix was the first product, and it soon vaulted to number one on the nation's grocery shelves.
 Park pioneered over 100 additional products that were credited with liberating America's homemakers from the drudgery of the kitchen.
 The Duncan Hines brand revolutionized the entire food industry and was one of the first franchises in America.
+The Duncan Hines name is still carried on over 80 baked-good mixes in stores today.

 When Proctor & Gamble purchased the company in 1956, Park could have comfortably retired.
 Instead, he began a second career in communications.
 Starting in 1962, with H. E. Babcock's son (a communications executive) as his point man, Park Communications acquired or built 22 radio stations, 11 television stations, and 144 publications, 41 of them daily newspapers in 24 states.
-At the time of Park's death, Park Communications generated more than $160 million in annual revenues, and his media properties reached nearly one-fourth of all American households.
+At the time of Park's death, Park Communications generated more than $160 million in annual revenues, and his media properties reached nearly 25 percent of all American households.

 Park's influence was felt across the nation.
 In addition to leading a number of charitable causes, he worked closely with the North Carolina Commission on Literacy and the North Carolina State University Development Council, where his efforts helped propel the institution into the Top Ten for corporate support.
 Park was originator of the New York State Publishers Foundation, which supports programs for newspapers in education, literacy, and journalism.
 He was also instrumental in the growth of Ithaca College, serving as President of the Board of Trustees for many years.
 The Park School of Communications was named after him.